 Range chart (R chart): A control chart in which the subgroup range, R, evaluates the stability of the variability within a process.

-Reengineering: A breakthrough approach for restructuring an entire organization and its processes.
+Re-engineering: A process for restructuring an entire organization and its processes.

-Registrar: Generally accepted U.S. equivalent term for “certification body.”
+Registrar: Generally accepted equivalent term for “certification body.”

 Registration: The act of including an organization, product, service or process in a compilation of those having the same or similar attributes.

-Registration to standards: A process in which an accredited, independent third-party organization conducts an on-site audit of a company’s operations against the requirements of the standard to which the company wants to be registered.
-Upon successful completion of the audit, the company receives a certificate indicating it has met the standard requirements.
-In countries outside the United States, this generally known as certification.
+Registration to standards: A process in which an accredited, independent third-party organization conducts an on-site audit of an organization's operations against the requirements of the standard to which the organization wants to be registered.
+Upon successful completion of the audit, the organization receives a certificate indicating it has met the standard requirements.
+In countries outside the United States, this generally is known as certification.